jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

 * Use the *character-name* of the character as the node label.
 * Use the *degree* as the size of the node (you will need to run the network analysis first with `Tools > Analyze Network`)
-* Use the *house-birth* attribute to determine the shape and color of nodes.
-Use style, shape, fill-color, and discrete mappings.
+* Make a couple of changes in style using the *house-birth* attribute to determine the shape and color of nodes: use properties `shape` and `fill-color` with discrete mapping.
-* Use the *relationship* attribute to label edges.
+* Use the *relation* attribute to label edges.
 Leave edges in color black, except for edges representing killing, which should be in red.

-[**REPORT - Q6**] Include the graph of *Game of Thrones*.
+[**REPORT - Q4**] Include the graph of *Game of Thrones*.

-[**REPORT - Q7**] Show one example of a multi-edge in this graph.
+[**REPORT - Q5**] Show one example of a multi-edge in this graph.
 Indicate which characters are involved.

-[**REPORT - Q8**] Show one example of a loop in this graph.
-Indicate which characters are involved.

-[**REPORT - Q9**] Indicate a brief commentary on any interesting phenomenon you observe on this graph.
+[**REPORT - Q6**] Indicate a brief commentary on any interesting phenomenon you observe on this graph.

 # 4. Creating a network on CSV files